jeromecst/systemP/README.md

 # systemP

-systemP is the second project of the first year of computer science at Université Paris Sud, 2018-2019. ([info121](https://www.lri.fr/~hivert/COURS/Info121/projet-lapins.pdf))
+systemP is the second project of the first year of computer science at Université Paris Sud, 2018-2019. ([info121](https://www.lri.fr/~hivert/COURS/Info121/projet-lapins.pdf)) this version doesn't need SFML library and there is no line display, only terminal.

 ---
 ### overview